linux-system-roles/logging/README.md

     outputs: [remote_files_output]
 ```

-2. Deploying `remote input` reading logs from remote rsyslog and `remote_files output` to write the logs to the configured local files with the tls setup.
+2. Deploying `remote input` reading logs from remote rsyslog and `remote_files output` to write the logs to the configured local files with the tls setup supporting 20 clients.
 Assuming the ca_cert, cert and key files are prepared.
 The files are deployed to the default location `/etc/pki/tls/certs/`, `/etc/pki/tls/certs/`, and `/etc/pki/tls/private`, respectively.
 ```
 logging_pki: tls
 logging_pki_files: